Houston: Transportation

 Houston is considered an automobile-dependent city, with an estimated 77.2% of commuters driving alone to work in 2016, up from 71.7% in 1990 and 75.6% in 2009.
 In 2016, another 11.4% of Houstonians carpooled to work, while 3.6% used public transit, 2.1% walked, and 0.5% bicycled.
 A commuting study estimated the median length of commute in the region was 12.2 mi in 2012.
 According to the 2013 American Community Survey, the average work commute in Houston (city) takes 26.3 minutes.
-A 1999 Murdoch University study found Houston had both the lengthiest commute and lowest urban density of 13 large American cities surveyed, and a 2017 Arcadis study ranked Houston 22nd out of 23 American cities in transportation sustainability.
+A 1999 Murdoch University study found Houston had both the lengthiest commute and lowest urban density of 13 large American cities surveyed.
 Harris County is one of the largest consumers of gasoline in the United States, ranking second (behind Los Angeles County) in 2013.

 Despite the region's high rate of automobile usage, attitudes towards transportation among Houstonians indicate a growing preference for walkability.
 A 2017 study by the Rice University Kinder Institute for Urban Research found 56% of Harris County residents have a preference for dense housing in a mixed-use, walkable setting as opposed to single-family housing in a low-density area.
 A plurality of survey respondents also indicated traffic congestion was the most significant problem facing the metropolitan area.
 In addition, many households in the city of Houston have no car.
 In 2015, 8.3 percent of Houston households lacked a car, which was virtually unchanged in 2016 (8.1 percent).
 The national average was 8.7 percent in 2016.
 Houston averaged 1.59 cars per household in 2016, compared to a national average of 1.8.